orincoh/YOLOS_LoRA_Project/README.md

 | YOLOS-S with LoKr      | 51.4323 | **34.5513** | 33.3272       |

 Despite the marginal differences, AdaLoRA achieved the highest overall mAP@[0.5:0.95], indicating that its adaptive rank allocation may contribute to a slight enhancement in detection accuracy.
 However, detecting small objects remains a challenge across all fine-tuned models, with no significant improvements in mAP for small-object categories.

-Future research should focus on refining fine-tuning strategies, optimizing loss weighting, and incorporating additional pretraining techniques to further enhance performance.
+A more significant improvement may require additional optimizations, such as configuration tuning, loss balancing, and model integration, to enhance adaptation and performance.

 ## Project Files